Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ### Add custom subscription popup: Valid
 ![](/res/abp/options-page/add-custom-subscription-popup-valid.jpg)

-If [Custom subscription popup subscription url input](#markdown-header-Custom-subscription-popup-subscription-url-input) is valid show a green *✓*.
+If [Custom subscription popup subscription url input](#markdown-header-Custom-subscription-popup-subscription-url-input) is valid show a green *✓* regardless of whether the input field is active or not.

 #### Custom subscription popup cancel button
 ##### Behaviour